Nurturing/ Teaching Courses

 Additional Class Reading

 This is a compilations of numerous articles and book chapters which will be useful for reading and research.
-This is on my GoogleDrive which I will share with students before the course.

 The course is divided into three segments: